-Several in vivo and in vitro mechanistic toxicology studies on a commonly used nanomaterial, Multi-walled Carbon Nanotubes (MWCNT), have indicated that exposure to MWCNTs can potentially induce physiological effects in humans.
-These studies have shown considerable evidence of inflammation induction, oxidative stress, pulmonary fibrosis, mesothelioma-like effects, and cardiovascular effects (Kim et al. 2015; NIOSH, 2013).
-In an occupational health survey among MWCNT-exposed workers, the assessment of personal and area exposure levels to MWCNTs was performed using a walkthrough evaluation.
+Multi-walled Carbon Nanotubes (MWCNTs).
+Several in vivo and in vitro mechanistic toxicology studies have focused on MWCNTs given that they are a commonly used nanomaterial, revealing that MWCNT exposure can potentially induce physiological effects in humans.
+These studies have shown considerable evidence of inflammatory induction, oxidative stress, pulmonary fibrosis, mesothelioma-like effects, and cardiovascular effects (Kim et al. 2015; NIOSH, 2013).
+In one occupational health survey of MWCNT-exposed workers, the assessment of personal and area exposure levels to MWCNTs was performed using a walkthrough evaluation approach.
 Blood and EBCs from manufacturing and office workers were collected, and pulmonary function testing (PFT) was performed.
-Analysis of the EBCs revealed significantly higher levels of oxidative stress markers such as malondialdehyde (MDA), 4-hydroxy-2-hexenal, and 4-hydroxy-trans-nonenal in MWCNT manufacturing workers compared to those of office workers.
+Analyses of the EBC samples from these workers revealed significantly higher levels of oxidative stress markers such as malondialdehyde (MDA), 4-hydroxy-2-hexenal, and 4-hydroxy-trans-nonenal in MWCNT manufacturing workers as compared to office workers.
 MDA and n-hexanal levels were also found to be elevated in a similar study (J.S.
-Lee et al. 2015), suggesting that they could be considered useful biomarkers of MWCNT-exposure.
+Lee et al. 2015), suggesting that they may represent valuable biomarkers of MWCNT exposure.

-Vlaanderena et al. (2017) studied the effect of occupational exposure to MWCNTs through a molecular cross-sectional study.
-They evaluated the association between occupational exposure to MWCNTs and their effects on workers’ lung health and immune system at an MWCNT-producing facility.
-They observed significant upward trends for immune markers C-C motif ligand 20, basic fibroblast growth factor, soluble IL-1 receptor II, fractional exhaled nitric oxide (FENO), as well as differences in all measured hematological parameters between exposed and non-exposed workers.
-The results were found to be robust to sensitivity analyses, confirming the early effects of occupational exposure to MWCNTs on lung health and the immune system.
+Vlaanderena et al. (2017) studied the effects of occupational exposure to MWCNTs through a molecular cross-sectional study in which they evaluated the association between occupational exposure to MWCNTs and the lung health and immunological activity in workers at an MWCNT-producing facility.
+They observed significant upward trends in the levels of immune markers including C-C motif ligand 20, basic fibroblast growth factor, soluble IL-1 receptor II, and fractional exhaled nitric oxide (FENO), as well as differences in all measured hematological parameters between exposed and non-exposed workers.
+Their results were found to be robust in sensitivity analyses, confirming the early effects of occupational exposure to MWCNTs on lung health and the immune system.
 The researchers concluded that some indications of early biological perturbations were associated with exposure to MWCNTs.

-Studies performed on the blood of manufacturing workers exposed to MWCNT aerosols during fragmentation, packaging, and laboratory handling processes for at least 6 months were compared to blood samples of unexposed workers (Shvedova et al. 2016).
-The results of this study showed altered main regulators of biological processes, global mRNA (long non-coding RNAs, lncRNA and micro RNAs (miRNAs) and non-coding RNA (ncRNA) expression profiles by interfering with gene expression.
-Several animal studies have shown pulmonary inflammation and fibrosis in rodents (Shvedova et al. 2005; Porter 2010, Mercer 2011, Poulsen 2015).
-The effects reported in animal studies have not yet been confirmed in humans.
-The potential markers of MWCNT-exposure must be further explored in humans.
+In another study, analyses were performed using the blood of manufacturing workers exposed to MWCNT aerosols during fragmentation, packaging, and laboratory handling processes for at least 6 months, with these samples being compared to blood samples from unexposed workers (Shvedova et al. 2016).
+These analyses revealed altered levels of key regulators of biological processes owing to global changes in mRNA, long non-coding RNA, lncRNA, microRNA (miRNA), and non-coding RNA (ncRNA) expression profiles due to interference with gene expression.
+Several animal studies have reported pulmonary inflammation and fibrosis in rodents (Shvedova et al. 2005; Porter 2010, Mercer 2011, Poulsen 2015), but the effects reported in animal studies have not yet been confirmed in humans.
+As such, the potential markers of MWCNT exposure in humans require further study.

-A case report regarding unintended occupational exposure to dust-containing CNTs—among many other materials—was described by Wu et al. (2010).
-Wu et al. (2010) described the clinical and pathological findings in the lungs of first responders and rescue and recovery workers following the terrorist attack on World Trade Center (WTC), NYC, on 9/11/2001, who had been diagnosed with pulmonary fibrosis, chronic bronchiolitis, and granulomas resulting from CNT exposure.
-The findings were detected in biopsy specimens as well as in air samples collected at the crash site.
+A case report regarding unintended occupational exposure to dust-containing CNTs, among many other materials, was published by Wu et al. (2010).
+In this report, the authors described the clinical and pathological findings in the lungs of first responders and rescue and recovery workers following the September 11th terrorist attack on the World Trade Center (WTC) complex in New York City who had been diagnosed with pulmonary fibrosis, chronic bronchiolitis, and granulomas resulting from CNT exposure.
+Their findings were detected in biopsy specimens as well as in air samples collected at the WTC attack site.